-3.10 Dissertation and Defense
+4.9 Dissertation and Defense (D4)

 Your dissertation communicates your original, significant research.
 The exact structure depends on your research and your advisor's preferences, but often there are three chapters, of which the first two could reasonably be submitted to academic journals.
-The Graduate School's website describes formatting and other logistical details, and the Department has developed a LATEX template for your convenience.
+The Graduate School's website describes formatting and other logistical details, and the Department has developed a LATEX template for your convenience (ask the DDS if you have not received it before you want to start working on your dissertation).
 You should ask for feedback from your committee as you write your dissertation because they will eventually judge whether or not it is acceptable.

-Note: when the Graduate School says "cannot be coauthored," they mean you must do 100% of the writing, but it is still ok to work on research with another student or faculty member.
-Your committee may have stricter requirements about joint research that appears in your dissertation.
+Note: when the Graduate School says "cannot be coauthored," they mean you must do 100% of the writing, but it is still ok to work on research with another student or faculty member.3 Your committee may have stricter requirements about joint research that appears in your dissertation.